In effect since Aug 2, 2026

 Shadow Compliance Audit

-A zero-risk proof of concept for EU AI Act readiness.
-Gateplex runs silently behind your existing agent pipelines for 30 days, no code changes, no architecture rework, no disruption.
+A fixed-fee, 30-day diagnostic engagement for EU AI Act readiness.
+Gateplex runs silently behind your existing agent pipelines, no code changes, no architecture rework, no disruption.
 At the end, you receive a compliance gap report showing exactly where agents attempted Annex III high-risk actions, violated Article 12 logging requirements, or bypassed Article 14 oversight.

 Silent observability